teddycorp/repo-creatooor/docs/SETUP.md

 ## Preconditions

 - GitHub Teams: a necessary condition since branch protection rules, one of the most important features for this tool to enforce, are not available on private repositories without it, and this tool creates private repositories.
 This is the cheaper of the two available paid plans for an organization (the other being Enterprise, which is not necessary).
-- A team within your organization called `all`, including all of your organization's members.
-This is necessary to make private repos accessible by default to all organization members.

 ## Steps

 To start, fork this repository into your organization.
-After this, you'll have to configure a GitHub App and configure it so the workflows defined in this repository can perform the required administrative actions in your organization.
+After this, you'll have to configure a GitHub App and set it up so the workflows defined in this repository can perform the required administrative actions in your organization.
 As a final step, you'll configure the secrets for the workflows so they can execute as the GitHub App.

 ### Creating the GitHub App